carbon-language/carbon-lang/docs/project/goals.md

 Many languages share subsets of these goals, but what distinguishes Carbon is their combination.
-Where it is necessary to make tradeoffs between these goals, we intend to roughly prioritize them in this order.
+Where it is necessary to make tradeoffs between these goals, we intend to prioritize them in this order.

 ### Goals in detail